brackishmeadows/mothpad/README.md

-# Mothpad

 <p>
   <img src="mothpad-logo.bmp" alt="Mothpad logo wordmark" width="420" class="center-image">
 </p>

-A Notepad-shaped text editor for PicoCalc: simple, plain-text-first, safe-saving, and friendly to other programs.
+Mothpad is a notepad-shaped text editor for PicoCalc: simple, plain-text-first, safe-saving, and friendly to other programs.
 Not an editor lifestyle cult.
 A borrowed bench.